By Michael Richter

 Distasteful as it might be, leaders quickly turn to covert action when reality and morality collide.
 As former CIA Director Stansfield Turner noted, “despite its dedication to human rights and its considerable reservations about the morality of covert actions, [the Carter administration] turned easily and quickly to covert devices.”
 To soften the blow, we often focus on the necessity of the thing and the utter lunacy of keeping our hands clean when the costs of dirtying them are small, allowing us to disregard the pious as naïve, unrealistic and simply unsuited to the ebb and flow of violence that consumes us.
 Indeed, as John Le Carre wrote,

+We do disagreeable things so that ordinary people here and elsewhere can sleep safely in their beds at night….
+Of course, we occasionally do very wicked things….
+You can’t be less ruthless than the opposition simply because your government’s policy is benevolent, can you now? … That would never do.
 While Le Carré’s rationale permits policymakers to authorize covert actions with fewer reservations, their success and failure is often obscured by the long arc of history, immunizing them from the full effect of their decisions.

 The 1953 coup d’état of Iranian Prime Minister Mohammed Mossadegh by CIA operations officer Kermit Roosevelt, grandson of President Theodore Roosevelt, was considered a resounding success.
 After receiving a private briefing from Roosevelt, Winston Churchill exclaimed, “Young man, if I had been but a few years younger, I would have loved nothing better than to have served under your command in this great venture!”
 However, replacing Mossadegh with the Shah played a role in the 1979 Iranian revolution, installing a theocracy hostile to American interests for more than three decades.